 Cray's idea was to manufacture special circuit boards using transistors instead of cumbersome vacuum tubes, in room-sized computing machines.

-Among the keys to his success were his cooling systems, which helped ensure signals arrived at the right time.
-At first, Control Data wasn’t interested in taking on the big boys of early computers — namely IBM.
+Among the keys to his success were his cooling systems, and design techniques which helped ensure signals arrived at the right time.
+At first, Control Data wasn't interested in taking on the big boys of early computers — namely IBM.
 It would supplement their products.

 Norris hoped for $25 million in sales within five years.
 Instead, the company reported sales of $41 million with another $49 million in backlogged orders.
 By 1976, after Cray had struck out on his own to start Cray Research, his systems were selling for nearly $9 million apiece.